ibm-cloud-docs/containers/cs_clusters.md

 ## Creating a standard cluster
 {: #clusters_standard}

-Use the {{site.data.keyword.Bluemix_notm}} CLI or the {{site.data.keyword.Bluemix_notm}} console to create a fully-customizable standard cluster with your choice of hardware isolation and access to features like multiple worker nodes for a highly available environment.
+Use the {{site.data.keyword.cloud_notm}} CLI or the {{site.data.keyword.cloud_notm}} console to create a fully-customizable standard cluster with your choice of hardware isolation and access to features like multiple worker nodes for a highly available environment.
 {: shortdesc}

 ### Creating a standard cluster in the console